 I had brought plenty of thermal undergarments and never wore any.
-April temperatures make for a wonderful month in this area.
+April temperatures make for a beautiful month in this area.

 The afternoon hunt was going to be a long stalk, as we did not see what was wanted for a Blesbuck, and we left the Land Cruiser far behind and started hiking up a long, gentle grassy slope to the horizon.

-A blesbuck was sky-lit in the distance, but obviously not in an acceptable shooting position, and it ran off as we grew closer.
+A blesbuck was sky-lit in the distance but obviously not in a proper shooting position, and it ran off as we grew closer.